CaoyiXue/REPORT/README.md

 Time taken by function: 5 ms

 ### Observation:
 Different size of inputs need roughly the same time because we need to traverse all nodes in the data.
 Time complexity is O(n), n is number of nodes.
-But, when we type in longer name, running time will decrease a little because we can skip more nodes with shorter name.
+When we type in longer name, running time will decrease a little because we can skip more nodes with shorter name.

 ## Step 2-1: Find the place's Coordinates in the Map